Formation, Vocation and Pastoral Ministries

 offering training and assessment opportunities to national and international diocesan vocation offices.
 Records include meeting minutes, Executive Directors' subject files, convention proceedings and programs, newsletters, publications, regional activities, and the Committee on Vocations.

-Records of an organization of men religious in the vocation apostolate.
+Records of an organization of vocation ministers for religious communities, known as the National Conference of Religious Vocation Directors of Men until 1982.
+The name change reflected the increasing involvement of women.
 It merged in 1988 with the National Sisters Vocation Conference to form the National Religious Vocation Conference.
+[Connect to Inventory]

 NATIONAL INTERFAITH COALITION ON AGING RECORDS, 1971-2010, 4.0 feet.